sdr-enthusiasts/docker-acarsdec/README.md

 The default `SERVER` and `SERVER_PORT` values are suitable for automatically working with ACARS Hub, provided ACARS Hub is **on the same pi as the decoder**.
 If ACARS Hub is not on the same Pi, please provide the correct host name in the `SERVER` variable.
 Very likely you will not have to change the `SERVER_PORT`, but if you did change the port mapping on ACARS Router (and you will know if you did) please set the server port correctly as well.

+## Deprecation Notice

+`SERIAL` has been deprecated in favor of `SOAPYSDR`.
+Please update your configuration accordingly.
+If `SERIAL` is set the driver will be set to `rtlsdr` and the serial number will be set to the value of `SERIAL`.

 ## Up and running

 ```yaml